PurpleConsulting/Isepapp/README.md

 Loïc -> @DivLoic

 ### Technos:
-This project include (for now) j2ee, Tomcat sever 7 plugin, jstl core taglib, junit framework, bootstrap, jquery(ui).
+This project include j2ee, Tomcat sever 7, MySql jstl core taglib, junit framework, bootstrap, jquery(ui), chart.js, FullCalendar.

 ### Install:
-1. Clone the repository;
+1. Clone the repository
-2. Open an Eclipse project from sources;
+2. Open an Eclipse project from sources
 3. In Eclipse do Run as > Maven install > (wait) > Ready.
 4. Now u can plug your Eclipse to the repo Team > Share project > Git, use or create... > Finish (u should see: [Isepapp Master] next to your project folder).